Jameson Irish Whiskey: Awards

-Jameson products – in particular its 18-Year and its Rarest Reserve – have rated very highly at international spirit ratings competitions.
+Jameson products – in particular its 18-Year and its Rarest Reserve – have rated very highly at international spirits ratings competitions.
 The 18-Year received a series of gold and double gold medals at the San Francisco World Spirits Competition between 2005 and 2010.
 The Rarest Reserve has won gold and double gold medals there as well.
 Rarest Reserve is rated as one of the Top 20 whiskies in the world by Proof66.
-In 2018 Jameson 18-Year-Old Bow Street won Best Irish Blended Whiskey RRP of €60/$72 or more at the Irish Whiskey Awards.
+In 2018, Jameson 18-Year-Old Bow Street won Best Irish Blended Whiskey RRP of €60/$72 or more at the Irish Whiskey Awards.

 Personal

 John Jameson was also the great grandfather of inventor Guglielmo Marconi.